connorburns19/HouseMate/README.md

 HouseMate is a platform that simplifies cost splitting among roommates!

+# Note on recycled code
+The server side and client side user/password authentication code (bcrypt, hashing etc.) was taken, and then modified to work with our project from sample code posted by Mark Kazakevich, in the class which this was developed.

 # How to run it locally

 First, clone the repository to your machine by running  `git clone https://github.com/csc309-fall-2021/team27.git` in your command line.